Rachel Fish PhD '13

 Israel Education Project

-The Schusterman Center for Israel Studies has launched the Israel Education Project (IEP), a new initiative designed to improve understanding of Israeli history, politics, culture, and society among American audiences beyond the university.
+The Israel Education Project (IEP) aims to improve understanding of Israeli history, politics, culture, and society among American audiences beyond the university.

-IEP has already partnered with the following organizations to launch its first set of educational workshops: UC Berkeley's History-Social Science Project, Harvard's Center for Middle East Studies, American Jewish Committee, and Combined Jewish Philanthropies.
-Scroll below for details.
+IEP has partnered with the following organizations to launch its first set of educational workshops.

-- JCRC of New York is sponsoring a Crash Course for Faculty, "Israel: Balance and Complexity," in Manhattan January 11-14, 2016.
-For details click here.
+- JCRC of New York is sponsoring its 2nd Faculty Engagement Program, "Israel: Balance and Complexity," taking place in New York City January 10-13, 2017.
+For details...

 - A workshop for American Jewish Committee Northeast field office professionals was held in March 2014.
 This workshop was based on the educational model that Brandeis operates through Brandeis’ Hornstein Jewish Professional Leadership Program.